itsjzt/monk-task/README.md

 - **Limited Validation** - Some edge cases might not be fully handled
 - **Error Handling** - Could be more comprehensive for specific error types
 - **Testing** - No automated tests visible in the codebase
+- **UX** - BXGY coupons don't auto-apply you have to add both the buy products and get products for the discount to be applicable

 ## How to Run